songjun-wu/eco_iso_sylka/README.rst

 How to Cite
 -----------

-The corresponding publication has yet to be published.
-Please, acknowledge the use of ECH2O by citing the original description of the model:
+Please, acknowledge the use of |ech2o|-iso by citing:

+- Kuppel, S., Tetzlaff, D., Maneta, M. P., and Soulsby, C. (in review).
+EcH2O-iso 1.0: Water isotopes and age tracking in a process-based, distributed ecohydrological model.
+Geoscientific Model Development Discussions, 25.

+Further references (and useful reads!):
+- Kuppel, S., Tetzlaff, D., Maneta, M. P., and Soulsby, C. (2018).
+What can we learn from multi-data calibration of a process-based ecohydrological model?.
+Environmental Modelling & Software, 101, 301–316.
 - Maneta, M and Silverman, N (2013).
 A spatially-distributed model to simulate water, energy and vegetation dynamics using information from regional climate models.
 Earth Interactions, 17, 1-44.

-Further references:

 - Lozano-Parra, J., Maneta, M. P., and Schnabel, S. (2014).
 Climate and topographic controls on simulated pasture production in a semiarid Mediterranean watershed with scattered tree cover.
 Hydrology and Earth System Sciences, 18, 1439.
-- Kuppel, S., Tetzlaff, D., Maneta, M. P., and Soulsby, C. (2018).
-What can we learn from multi-data calibration of a process-based ecohydrological model?.
-Environmental Modelling & Software, 101, 301–316.
-- Kuppel, S., Tetzlaff, D., Maneta, M. P., and Soulsby, C. (in review).
-EcH2O-iso 1.0: Water isotopes and age tracking in a process-based, distributed ecohydrological model.
-Geoscientific Model Development Discussions, 25.

 Contacts
 --------